nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Entering in dates

-Uncle Jim supports flexible date formats as much as possible so you can enter dates in the formats specified below:
+Uncle Jim supports flexible date formats so you can enter dates in the formats specified below:

 * **Formal dates**